-Christmas Day is a good time to see the monuments and memorials in DC and Northern Virginia.
-Although the visitor centers are not open, you can still get up close and enjoy the majestic views.
+Christmas is a great day to walk along the National Mall to view the monuments and memorials in Washington, D.C.
+Although the visitor centers are not open, you can still get up close and enjoy the iconic views of our capital city.
 It’s also an easy day to find parking close by!
-Stand on the steps of the Lincoln Memorial, the Jefferson Memorial, and more and take in the majestic views of our capital city.
+Stand on the steps of the Lincoln Memorial, the Jefferson Memorial, and more and take in the majestic views of the nation's capital.

 02 of 10

-The estate of George Washington is open Christmas and New Year's Day.
-During the Holidays at Mount Vernon visitors get a glimpse of an early-American Christmas.
+The estate of George Washington is open every day of the year including Christmas and New Year's Day.
+During the holidays at Mount Vernon, visitors get a glimpse of an early-American Christmas.
 Exclusively during this time, the rarely-seen third floor is open to the public.
 An elaborately re-created dessert course is displayed in the large dining room with the Washingtons' famed "Great Cake" as the centerpiece of the feast.
-Visit the estate and enjoy the grounds and the view of the Potomac River.
+Visit the estate, walk the beautiful grounds and enjoy the panoramic views of the Potomac River.

 03 of 10

-The attraction on the National Mall is open on Christmas Day and features a unique exhibit with model trains and incredible replicas of Washington, DC's most famous buildings and monuments.
+The attraction on the National Mall is open on Christmas Day and features a unique seasonal exhibit with model trains and incredible replicas of Washington, D.C.'s most famous buildings and monuments.
 This is a great holiday treat to be sure not to miss.
-The exhibit is popular and can even get busy on Christmas Day so try to arrive early.
+The exhibit is popular and can even get busy on Christmas Day, so try to arrive early.

 04 of 10